-You may already be aware of the quick and efficient process we run here at Personnel Checks and if you’ve carried out DBS Checks before on for yourself or your employees, you may also know that the longest stage in the process can often be when the check is at the Disclosure & Barring Service, but why does it take so long?
+You may already be aware of the quick and efficient process we run here at Personnel Checks and if you’ve carried out DBS Checks (formally known as a CRB check) before on for yourself or your employees, you may also know that the longest stage in the process can often be when the check is at the Disclosure & Barring Service, but why does it take so long?
 And what happens there?

 The DBS process around 4 million checks a year and each one of those needs to go through a thorough process before the applicant receives their certificate.
 This is the reason why it sometimes takes longer than expected!
 These stages make a DBS check accurate and secure which therefore makes your recruitment process a lot safer…